wetryingtodorock/getblock-docs/en/rpc-service/avax/ws/avax_avax.importKey.md

 ---
-title: avax:avax.importKey \[WebSocket\] {disallowed}
+title: avax:avax.importKey  {disallowed} - Avalanche
-description: Give a user control over an address by providing the private key thatcontrols the address.
+description: Example code for the avax:avax.importKey  {disallowed} ws method. Сomplete guide on how to use avax:avax.importKey  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters